Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

-Looking for a unique fall recipe to make for Thanksgiving week?
-How about dipping pumpkin pie squares in chocolate chips to create these mouth-watering Thanksgiving Chocolate Covered Pumpkin Pie Bites?
+Chocolate covered pumpkin pie bites are a unique fall recipe to make for Thanksgiving!
+This easy pumpkin recipe is made by dipping pumpkin pie squares in chocolate chips to create a mouth-watering Thanksgiving dessert.
 Entertain your guests with these sweet bites!

 Chocolate Covered Pumpkin Pie Bites